jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 By this time the movies were no longer run by master storytellers but by businessman obsessed with mass-production.
 The industry lost it's ability to tell original stories.
 Instead, they made sequels, remakes, and franchises.
 Each new release had to use more rauchiness, special effects, and celebrities to attract attention.
 Movie attendence didn't rise in the 1980s and 90s—jacked up popcorn prices weren't enough to save many theatres chains from going bankrupt—but studios didn't care.
 They made money outside the theatre.

 Because the public rushed to rent VHS tapes from Blockbuster.
-Even though they sued VCRs, studio's happily used theatres to hype up the growing rental business.
+Even though they sued VCRs, studio's happily used theatres to hype up the growing rental business, especially Blockbuster (1985) who rose to VHS rental dominace by using bar-codes to keep track of thousands of videos.
+Which let them distribute far more titles, and charge millions in late-fees.
 When the DVD and flatscreen televisions came (1999), the industry was gleeful.
-As the public abandoned movie theatres and crazed over home theatres, they bought billions of DVDs and watched their favorite stories at home.
+As the public abandoned movie theatres and crazed over home theatres, they bought billions of DVDs and gleefully watched their favorite stories at home.

 Fundamentally speaking, movie theatres and home theatres, were technologically the same.
 The customer still needs to drive to a physical product, be it a film reel or DVD.
 And here was the sweet spot of the Industrial Age powers.
 The industry could use digital technology to lower the costs of mass-production, while still charging premium prices.
 Why would movie studios or Blockbuster more convienent distribution, or tell better stories?